How the Beatles Broke Barriers by Headlining the Budokan in Japan

 The Nippon Budokan of Tokyo, Japan was originally built to house martial arts events such as judo, akido and karate.
 In fact, the name literally translates into Japan Martial Arts Hall.

-The celebrated venue would, however, become forever associated with rock and roll concerts, the first of which was given by none other than the Beatles.

-On June 30, 1966, the Beatles made their first appearances in Japan.
-They performed two concerts on June 30, two on July 1 and one on July 2.
-The shows were filmed by Nippon Television, and broadcast as The Beatles Recital From Nippon Budokan.
-The performances caused some controversy as traditionalists objected to the venue being used for rock and roll music.
+The celebrated venue would, however, become forever associated with rock 'n' roll concerts, the first of which was given by the Beatles.
+They made their first appearances in the summer of 1966, performing two concerts on June 30, two on July 1 and one on July 2.
+The shows were filmed by Nippon Television, and broadcast as The Beatles Recital From Nippon Budokan, sparking some controversy as traditionalists objected to the venue being used for rock 'n' roll music.

-George Harrison added: "The audience were reserved, but they were up on their feet – or they tried to be, but there were police all around the stadium with cameras with telephoto lenses," added George Harrison.
-"The people were very restricted as to what they could do and how they could respond to us.
+George Harrison added: "The audience were reserved, but they were up on their feet – or they tried to be, but there were police all around the stadium with cameras with telephoto lenses.
+The people were very restricted as to what they could do and how they could respond to us.
 It was a warm reception - but a bit clinical, as Japan is."

 The authorities, Barrow said, were actually worried about terrorist gunmen.
-"By herding the fans into well-contained little groups they were clearing their own field of fire and reducing the risk of stray bullets hitting fans.
-Those guys were hoping to spot potential snipers in the audience and if they had done so the cameras could have been exchanged for firearms in a split second."
+"By herding the fans into well-contained little groups," he added, "they were clearing their own field of fire and reducing the risk of stray bullets hitting fans.
+Those guys were hoping to spot potential snipers in the audience, and if they had done so the cameras could have been exchanged for firearms in a split second."

-The Beatles' set consisted of a mere 11 songs, clocking in a around a half hour.
-They highlighted recent material such as "Nowhere Man" and "Paperback Writer" but also reached back to a couple of 'oldies' like "I Wanna Be Your Man" and Chuck Berry's "Rock and Roll Music."
+The Beatles' set consisted of a mere 11 songs, clocking in at around a half hour.
+They highlighted recent material such as "Nowhere Man" and "Paperback Writer" but also reached back to a couple of oldies like "I Wanna Be Your Man" and Chuck Berry's "Rock and Roll Music."
 Paul McCartney got his mid-set solo spot with "Yesterday" while "I'm Down" ended the show in raucous fashion.

 The band fielded yet more questions about their hairstyle as well as whether they were switching over to more ballad style as in "Yesterday" and "Michelle."
-"We've always done both types of music, beat and ballads," replied George.
+"We've always done both types of music, beat and ballads," George replied.